 Since I was a university student, the subject of environmentalism remains close to my heart.
 I used to perceive pretty much all of environmental activism as ultimate examples of selfless altruism.
 After all, the activists spend their own time for their causes and sometimes even risk imprisonment or even death.
 What can be more altruistic than that?
 However, at one point, I have realized that quite often, these activists do much more harm than good overall.

 I am not arguing against environmental activism per se.
-When you see a black soot slowly accumulating on the windows and doors of your house, of course campaigning for tougher pollution regulations would be a great act that you could do.
+When you see a black soot slowly accumulating on the windows and doors of your house, of course campaigning for tougher pollution regulations would be a great thing that you could do.
 Likewise, when you see many plastic bags being thrown all around the countryside or when you see animals who die by being trapped in or chocking on plastic bags, in my eyes, you would be a hero if you would organize a campaign to restrict the use of plastic bags.
 This is why I support the law in Britain that requires all large retailers to charge for plastic bags, so people are encouraged to use less of them.
 However, there are types of environmental activism that are anything but good and altruistic.

 Quite often, a group of environmental activists would break into some industrial site, such as a power plant or a fracking field, and disrupt its operations for as long as it would take for authorities to remove them.
 More often than not, such acts are motivated by the desire to feel good about “saving the planet” with only a partial knowledge of the environment situation and ignorance of the bigger picture, which, as well as environmental aspects, also includes the ignored subject of economics.

 In the long term, such actions do very little to disrupt the targeted industry.
-However, they do cause damage in terms of lost wages for the workers who were prevented from doing their jobs, costs of decreased productivity, additional security costs and sometimes even blackouts.
+However, they do cause damage in terms of lost wages for the workers who were prevented from doing their jobs, costs of decreased productivity, additional security costs, and sometimes even blackouts.

 Another good example of unethical selfishness that masks itself as a selfless altruism is various types of road safety campaigns.
 One example of such campaigns is 20 is plenty for us.
 This campaign aims to introduce 20 miles per hour speed limits everywhere in urban areas and slowing traffic down by other measures, such as changing the timing on traffic lights, so the drivers are forced to stop more often.